-- 1. Enable and select the keyboard under your chosen profile, click on a key to select it, and then click to select Express Key in Action Type. - In the following example we want to change an existing game key configuration which uses the left shift key for sprinting, and the W key for moving forwards, to use the left Ctrl key to combine this movement to sprint forward. - 3.
-Click on the chosen key for the shortcut action. - 4.
-Click in the Tool Tips field and type to give the key combination a name e.g. "Sprint Fwds", then click back in the Name field (to avoid adding the recorded keys to the Tool Tips name). - 5.
-Click Start Record and then press the key or keys (in this case we will press Left Shift and W) required (make sure you press the key(s) required and do not click on them). - 6.
-Click Stop Record to complete the process.
+- In the following example we want to change an existing game key configuration which uses the left shift key for sprinting, and the W key for moving forwards, to use the left Ctrl key to combine this movement to sprint forward. - 3.
+Click the Record button and then press the key or keys (in this case we will press Left Shift and W) required (make sure you press the key(s) required and do not click on them). - 4.
+Click the Record button again to complete the process and stop recording. - Click on the key, and then click in the Tool Tips field and type to give the key combination a name e.g. "Sprint Fwds". - 6.
+If you want to remove any individual key click to select it, and then click Restore. - 7.
+Any assigned Express Keys will be highlighted in green.